Frequently Asked Questions

 The Federal Code of Regulation (CFR) FCC Part 15 is a common testing standard for most electronic equipment.
-FCC Part 15 covers the regulations under which an intentional, unintentional (incidental) radiator that can be operated without an individual license.
-FCC Part 15 also covers the technical specifications, administrative requirements and other conditions relating to the marketing of FCC Part 15 devices.
+FCC Part 15 covers the regulations under which an intentional, unintentional (incidental) radiator can be operated without an individual license.
+FCC Part 15 also covers the technical specifications, administrative requirements, and other conditions relating to the marketing of FCC Part 15 devices.

 When is FCC Part 15 required?